joeljang/ELM/README.md

 # Expert Language Models (ELM)
-This is the official github repository for <b>Exploring the Benefits of Training Expert Language Models over Instructions Tuning</b>.
+This is the official github repository for [Exploring the Benefits of Training Expert Language Models over Instructions Tuning](https://arxiv.org/abs/2302.03202).

 Overview of our method, Retrieval of Experts (RoE).
 <p align="center">